jzhang2018/k8s-lab/README.md

 ReadMe:

-This is k8s ansible exercise
+This is k8s ansible lab exercise